Doctor Who season 19: Broadcast

 The entire season was broadcast from 4 January to 30 March 1982.
-For the first time in the series' history, episodes were not broadcast on Saturdays, but in a twice weekly format on Mondays and Tuesdays.
+For the first time in the series' history (apart from season 11 broadcasts on BBC1 Wales), new Doctor Who episodes were not broadcast on Saturdays, but in a twice weekly format on Mondays and Tuesdays.

+The episodes of Season 19 of Doctor Who that aired on Tuesdays in England, Scotland and Northern Ireland, were aired on Wednesdays on BBC1 Wales, one day after the rest of the UK.